 Furthermore, Galaxy S8 users have some exclusive benefits to using Google Play Music.
 It lets S8 users upload 100,000 songs to their personal music locker for free.
 The Galaxy S8 also come with a three-month free trial of Play Music's subscription streaming service, which enable users to access to more than 40 million songs and thousands of curated playlists, and access to ad-free YouTube Red.

-Step 2Then click Data Transfer, where you can one click to copy Samsung data to computer for another backup.
+Step 2Then click Toolbox, where you can see there are some useful tools.
+Choose "One click backup" to copy Samsung data to computer for another backup.
 Photos, Music and Video in particular, these files occupy your Samsung internal storage in great degree.
 So make a full backup of these files before you really remove them for a phone management.

 Step 3Now, back to the homepage of Syncios Manager, you can easily remove and delete the space-consuming files on Samsung.
-Take photos for example, let's go to click on the Photo section on the left panel.
-Then select some of them and tap the Delete button to forever remove the files from your phone.
-You will find more avaliable room on your phone again.
-And if you want to remove the audio and video files, tap the Media section and do a full deletion as you did the photos files.
+Take photos for example, let's go to click on the "Photo" option.
+Then select the unwanted photos and tap the Delete button to remove the files from your phone.
+You will find more available room on your phone again.
+And if you want to remove the audio and video files, tap the "Music" and "Videos" and do a full deletion as you did the photos files.

-Step 4Or, on the Syncios Manager interface, tap the Apps section on the left panel.
+Step 4Or, on the Syncios Manager interface, tap the "Apps" option.
 Then you can uninstall those unnecessary applications on your Samsung phone.
 By this way, you can remove some large but useless trash on your Samsung phone.